Haardt/electron-mac-sign-test/README.md

 - appleId: process.env.APPLE_ID,
 - appleIdPassword: process.env.APPLE_ID_PASSWORD

-The Build-System (Mac-Mini) use has only one certificate in the keychain.
+The Build-System (Mac-Mini) has only one certificate in the keychain.

 #### Logs: